DaWoody/free-video-player/free_videoplayer_components/readme/readme-base.md

 then you can run either ```npm start``` to run the local web-server instance with a sample-page displaying the Free Video Player, or you can run the production build with the command ```gulp build```,  which will generate new Free Video Player files within both the *production* folder and the actual
 *public* folder (used to display the sample application discussed earlier, which is also shown @ http://www.freevideoplayer.org.
+If you just want to build the stylesheet, work on the */free_video_player_components/stylesheet/scss/free.video.player.style.scss* and then run ```gulp watch``` this will generate a sass watcher on your project.

 ##Installation
 ***